usama8199/usama_Portfolio/README.md

 #### Overview and Video:
 - Scrap the Glassdoor data using Python
 - Cleaned the data using R
-- Performed EDA and extracted some valuable insights
+- Performed EDA and extracted some valuable insights like the job availability, skills required, companies where jobs are available in COVID19, etc

 [<img src="https://img.youtube.com/vi/dGfdbJ1gTgQ/maxresdefault.jpg" width="60%">](https://youtu.be/dGfdbJ1gTgQ)